PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 ## Target collision resistance vs collision resistance {#tcr-vs-cr}

-Instead of collision resistance, relying on the weaker property of TCR, and more specifically SM-TCR, increases the attack complexity of finding a forgery and breaking the scheme.
+Instead of collision resistance, relying on the weaker assumption of TCR, and more specifically SM-TCR, increases the attack complexity of finding a forgery and breaking the scheme.
 The result is that smaller hash outputs are required to achieve an equivalent security level.
 This key modification versus {{BEN20}} thus provides smaller signatures or higher security for the same sized signatures.

 The reduction in signature size is _(h-1) * d_ where _h_ is the tree height and _d_ is the difference between the hash output length based on SM-TCR and that based on collision resistance.
+Usually TCR implies using, for example, 128b digests to achieve 128b security, whereas basing on CR would require 256b digests.
+This change therefore in essence halves the size of the Merkle tree proofs.

 # Post-quantum and hybrid signatures {#pqc}